geddski/csstyle/README.md

 - if you have two components with the same modifiers and you're using both those components on a single element it won't know which modifier to use.
 If only CSS had full on regexp selectors.
 Better not to use more than one component per element anyway.

+## Getting Started
+Add id="slycss" to your html or body element.
+Download the scss mixins

 ## Demo
 gem install sass